-The German biologist and agronomist Professor Dr. Bernhard Husfeld (1900-1970) studied at the Berlin Agricultural College.
-In 1923 he became assistant to Dr. med.
-Erwin Baur (1875-1933) at its Institute for Inheritance Research.
-This transferred in the task to convert the knowledge of heredity into the vine breeding.
-In 1926 Baur founded the department of vine breeding in Müncheberg (Mark Brandenburg ) as a branch office of the Kaiser Wilhelm Institute for Plant Breeding Research (KWI).
-Baur led the Resistance breeding and entrusted his assistant.
-Husfeld earned his doctorate in 1932 with a thesis on the cultivation of plasmopararesistenter vines (Falscher mildew ).
-After the death of Baur Husfeld became in 1933 interim director of the institute and after the appointment of Dr. Ing.
-Wilhelm Rudorf (1891-1969) in 1936, his deputy.
-He initiated a comprehensive breeding program with the goal of an "ideal vine".
+The German biologist and agronomist Professor Dr. Dr. Bernhard Husfeld (1900-1970) studied at the Agricultural University in Berlin.
+In 1923 he became an assistant to Dr. Erwin Baur (1875-1933) at his institute for heredity research.
+This gave him the task of translating the knowledge of heredity into vine breeding.
+In 1928, Baur founded the Department of Vine Breeding in Müncheberg (Mark Brandenburg ) as a branch of the Kaiser Wilhelm Institute for Plant Breeding Research (KWI).
+Baur led the Resistance breeding and entrusted his assistant with it.
+Husfeld received his doctorate in 1932 with a thesis on the breeding of plasma-resistant vines (Falscher mildew ).
+After Baur's death, Husfeld became interim director of the institute in 1933 and after the appointment of Dr. Wilhelm Rudorf (1891-1969) his deputy in 1936.
+He initiated an extensive breeding program with the aim of an "ideal vine".